oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## JWT Authorization Grant

-The client presents the JWT authorization grant it received from the authorization server in trust domain A as an authorization grant to the authorization server in trust domain B to obtain an access token for a resource server in trust domain B. The authorization grant is presented as defined in the JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
+The client in trust domain A uses the JWT authorization grant obtained from the authorization server in trust domain A as an assertion to request an access token from the authorization server in trust domain B, as described in {{RFC7523}}.

 ### Access Token Request {#atr}

-The authorization grant is a JWT bearer token, which the client in trust domain A uses to request an access token from the authorization server in trust domain B as described in the JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
-For the purpose of this specification the following descriptions apply:
+In the context of this specification the following descriptions apply:

 {:vspace}
 grant_type